Latitude and Longitude

 In 1714 the Longitude Act was passed by Parliament, offering £20,000 for a solution which could establish longitude to within half-a-degree (2 minutes of time).
 Various theories were put to the test, and even Sir Isaac Newton became involved, but the most practical method proved to be John Harrison's marine chronometer.
 His first successful model, the H4, wasn't ready till 1761 - four decades before Frank took command of the Peterel.

-A link connected Sir Cloudesley Shovell with a branch of the Knatchbull / Knight line.
+A link connected Sir Cloudesley Shovell with a branch of the Knatchbull / Knight line of the Austen family.
 His naval patron, Sir John Narborough, died in 1688, leaving his widow Elizabeth with four children.
 Sir Cloudesley married Elizabeth in 1691, and she bore him two daughters, who married well; but this story continues with the Narborough offspring.
-Accompanying Sir Cloudesley - to the grave - were Sir John's sons John and James Narborough.
+Accompanying Sir Cloudesley in his doomed fleet - and indeed to the grave - were Sir John's sons John and James Narborough.
 Their sister Elizabeth married Sir Thomas d'Aeth, 1st Baronet, and their eldest son was christened Narborough.
 Their great-grandson George William Hughes RN married, in 1816, Harriet, a daughter of Sir Edward Knatchbull, 8th Baronet and Frances Graham.
-(Harriet was the half-sister of Sir Edward Knatchbull, 9th Baronet, who married Fanny Catherine Knight.
+(Harriet was the half-sister of Sir Edward Knatchbull, 9th Baronet, who married Fanny Catherine Knight.)
 George and Harriet's son Narborough Hughes, who took the additional surname of D'Aeth, married Agnes Charlotte Knight, a granddaughter of Jane's brother Edward Knight, and Fanny Catherine's niece.

 In the first paragraph I mentioned that the naming of boys appeared to perpetuate the memory of Sir Cloudesley's tragic demise.
 Narborough's 5th brother was named Cloudesley.
 The two names appeared regularly through the generations, and one can see in the Record Office's index of births in the 20th century that the custom hasn't been abandoned.
 My belief is that more than simply being unique names perpetuated down the generations, the family hasn't forgotten the event that they commemorate.